danilopavk/battleshipper/README.md

 ## Repository overview

 This repository is intended to contain the code necessary to run battleshipper game.
-For now, it only contains engine package containing basic game logic.
+For now, it contains:

+ - Engine package containing basic game logic.
+ - Store package containing in-memory store for the game state.
+Naive implementation, set up to enable initial testing.
+ - Initial web setup: home page with basic instructions and a "start game" button that initializes the game for the player.

 ## Game description